 Work on keeping people focussed and motivated during strategy changes.
 Continue the high bar with recruitment especially with respect to culture - it's my number one favourite aspect of working here.

 I applied online.
-The process took 2+ weeks.
-I interviewed at Skyscanner (Edinburgh, Scotland) in October 2013.
+The process took 2+ months.
+I interviewed at Skyscanner (Glasgow, Scotland) in May 2018.